ahochsteger/gmail-processor/README.md

 Make sure, you've done the initial steps above (e.g. [use a library reference](#use-a-library-reference-recommended)) before migrating the old configuration to the new format.

-If you have been using the predecsssor GMail2GDrive before and want to migrate to GmailProcessor there's a convenient way to convert the old configuration to the new format by executing the function `convertConfig` in Google Apps Script and passing in the old config like this:
+If you have been using the predecessor GMail2GDrive before and want to migrate to GmailProcessor there's a convenient way to convert the old configuration to the new format by executing the function `convertConfig` in Google Apps Script and passing in the old config like this:

 ```javascript
 var oldConfig = {